jnweiger/esp8266-ota-blink-blink/README.md

 * Start `code` -> locate 'PIO Home' (if it is not there, click on the Alien Face on the left, that should open it.
 * Click 'PIO Home' -> open Project -> locate your new checkout folder -> open.
 * Click open platformio.ini -> check if `upload_port` and `upload_protocol` are commented.
 That defines if we use USB or OTA.
-* Click open src/main.cpp -> locate the AccessPoint Name "BlinkBlinkAutoConnectAP" and change it to match your project.
+* Click open src/main.cpp -> change the hostname "BlinkBlink_" and the accesspoint name "BlinkBlink_AutoAP" to match your project.
 * At the bottom blue bar, hit the checkmar icon to 'Build'.
 The initial build takes long.
 * At the bottom blue bar, hit the right arrow icon to 'Upload'.
 * The LED should start blinking, when all is done, and the chip got its reset.